Microsoft Dynamics 365 Component

 |---|---|---|

-| Attribute Key | The Attribute Metadata id | 54de467f-35f5-4d2e-b72c-25f8145611ef |
+| Attribute Key | The Attribute Metadata id. | 54de467f-35f5-4d2e-b72c-25f8145611ef |

 | Connection | ||

-| Entity ID | The ID of a specific Entity record | 7d577253-3ef0-4a0a-bb7f-8335c2596e70 |
+| Entity ID | The unique identifier (GUID) of the entity record to operate on. | 7d577253-3ef0-4a0a-bb7f-8335c2596e70 |

-| Expand Property Name | The names of entity properties to linked entities that should be included | |
+| Expand Property Name | The OData $expand properties to include linked records inline. | |

-| Field Name | The names of the fields to retrieve |
+| Field Name | The OData $select fields to include in the result.
+Leave empty to return all fields. |

-[CRM] Get Current User
+Get Current User

-Get information about the currently logged in CRM user | key: getCurrentUser
+Retrieves information about the currently logged-in CRM user. | key: getCurrentUser

 | Input | Notes | Example |